tldr-pages/tldr/pages/common/xzcat.md

 `xzcat --test {{path/to/file}}`

-- List information about .xz file:
+- List the contents of a specific archive:

 `xzcat --list {{path/to/file}}`